-The interpreted 3D wireframe models of the gold mineralization have been created using the geology information and assay values from surface- and underground-based drill holes, and channel sample data as available.
+The interpreted 3D wireframe models of the gold mineralization were created using the geology information and assay values from surface- and underground-based drill holes, and channel sample data as available.
 Wireframe models of the gold distribution for the various mineralized lenses were created using the LeapFrog Geo version 2.0.2 software packages.

-The wireframe limits were drawn using a cut-off grade of 0.50 g/t Au and a nominal minimum width of 2.0 m.
+The wireframe limits were drawn using a cut-off grade of 0.50 g/t Au and a nominal minimum width of 2.0 m initially in cross sectional view for the BA, BF, BF II, LPA, and Torre mineralized zones.
+These cross sections were then sliced horizontally at two metre intervals, edited, and re-joined together to generate smooth outlines of the mineralized envelopes.
+The mineralized wireframe envelopes for all other mineralized zones were created using the LeapFrog version 4.2.3 software package.
 The wireframe models were clipped to the original, pre-mining topography surface.
-In total, eight separate orebodies were modeled which reflect the current understanding of the spatial distribution and structural controls on the gold mineralization (Figure 14-12).
+In total, eight separate orebodies were modeled which reflect the current understanding of the spatial distribution and structural controls on the gold mineralization (Figure 14-15).
 Each of the domains was identified in the block model by a series of integer codes (Table 14-15).
 Of the eight orebodies, the BA, BF and BF II account for the majority of the contained metal in the block model.